ryucoder/pythonista/README.md

-# pythonista
+# Pythonista

-Pythonista 001 - Algorithm to print a pyramind of a string character
+Pythonista 001 - Algorithm to print a pyramid of a string character